 Applications for this course must be made using the ONLINE APPLICATION FORM

 Applicants will normally have a science, biomedical or biostatistical background, hold a second class honours degree of a United Kingdom university (or equivalent) in a science, medical, statistical or related subject and will have some experience in the area.
 However, previous experience will be taken into account in all cases.
 Applicants must have a good standard of written and spoken English, and of English comprehension.
 In certain cases the School may ask the applicant to provide evidence of a satisfactory standard of English.
-A Curriculum Vitae should be submitted with the application.
+A CV should be submitted with the application.

 The student is responsible for obtaining any visa or other permissions to attend the course, and is encouraged to start the application process as early as possible as obtaining a visa for the UK can sometimes take a long time.
 The Short Courses team, in the Registry, can provide supporting documentation if requested.

 A list of hotels and other accommodation located in the vicinity of the School can be supplied on request to the Registry.
 Lunch can be purchased from the School's Refectory in the Keppel Street building or the cafe on the Tavistock Place building.
 Evening meals are not catered for at the School, but there is a large choice of restaurants, cafes and shops nearby.

 The London School of Hygiene & Tropical Medicine is committed to improving global health through its programme of short and full-time postgraduate study.

 - If you have been offered a place on the course you will not be able to register without bringing formal ID (Passport) and without having obtained the correct visa.

 - It is essential that you read the current visa requirements for short course students.
 To view this information please click here.

 - The School may cancel courses two weeks before the first day of the course if numbers prove insufficient.
 In those circumstances, course fees will be refunded.